rishabprasad005/role-courses/RH124/Notes.md

 - Which directory contains dynamic data, such as for databases and websites?
   - /var

-- Which directory is tde administrative superuser's home directory?
+- Which directory is the administrative superuser's home directory?
   - /root

 - Which directory contains regular commands and utilities?